l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

 We are buried in the hundreds of lies.

 ## The critical lie in the official document.
-!!! info "They are comparing pure cash and revenue. (hiding expenses)"
+!!! info "They are comparing pure cash and revenue (hiding expenses on tourism)."
     ```
     placeholder the evidence
     revenue vs. profit